jroylab/jroylab.github.io/_pages/openings.md

 # Open positions

-**We are currently open for PhD and postdoc applications related to our ERC CoG grant.
-The positions are mostly related to the Electron Pair Microscopy projects.**
+**We are currently open for Undergraduate researchers related to our NSF grant.
+The positions are mostly related to the "Materials Modeling for Semitransparent Solar Cells, using DFT and AI**

 We are  looking for new group members with passion, talent, and grit!

-You will have the chance to work on the grand challenges of condensed matter physics, often at the interface of instrumental design and new physics.
-You will be involved in determining the important and interesting questions, creating and improving instrumental setups, performing measurements, and making discoveries.
+You will have the chance to work on the grand challenges of photo-physics, often at the interface of chemistry/physics and artificial intelligence.
+You will be involved in determining the important and interesting questions, creating and improving the machine learning/deep learning code along with computational chemistry tools.

 ### Past open positions